ekazanov/BaseApp/README.md

     * The good multiprocessing application is much more reliable.
     * It reduces application complexity.
-    * It resolves the famous GIL problem.
+    * It solves the famous GIL problem.
     * It allows to use few frameworks with event loops in the separate processes.

 # Features #